-Professor Raymond L. Britton, who taught Admiralty Law, Alternative Dispute Resolution, and business law courses at the University of Houston Law Center for 59 years, has died at the age of 92.
+Professor Raymond L. Britton, who taught Admiralty Law, Alternative Dispute Resolution, and business law courses at the University of Houston Law Center for 59 years, passed away on May 19, 2017, at the age of 92.

 Britton, the second longest tenured professor in the history of the law school, died May 19 of complications resulting from a broken leg.